SourLemonJuice/windows10-kde-decoration/README.md

-# Windows10 KDE Plasma decoration
+# Windows10 KDE Plasma Decoration

 This is a very Windows 10 like decoration for KDE Plasma.\
 It's just a recreate, not including personalized changes(unless icon doesn't exist).